HebleV/hack-news/README.md

 - Has the hide feature to hide a story

 ## What's inside
-The libraries being used to achieve this are React, styled-components, React-testing-library for testing.
+The libraries being used to achieve this are React, React-Bootstap, React-testing-library for testing.
 Also, this is deployed on netlify with CI/CD pipeline.
 Any code changes will lead to automatic deployment on netlify.
-Here is the netlify link <a href="https://inspiring-roentgen-47173a.netlify.app/" target="_blank">Hack News</a>
+Here is the netlify link <a href="https://inspiring-roentgen-47173a.netlify.app/" target="_blank">Hack News</a>.
 The API that was used to fetch data - <a href="https://hn.algolia.com/api" target="_blank">click here</a>

 ## Installation & set up